In most homes today, HVAC is consuming the maximum power. Even though consumption comes at a high cost, people have to use it because it is necessary.

 3. Change air conditioner filters

-For cleaning the filter, one should vacuum clean it after detaching it from the air conditioning system.
+For cleaning the air filter, one should vacuum clean it after detaching it from the AC unit.
 And then they can rinse it with warm water and a mild detergent solution.

 4. Remove dust and dirt from the compressor

 One of the common customer complaints is clogged fans and no airflow.
 The evident reason is dust, dirt, and debris accumulating in the blower fan.
 Dry leaves clog the fan, which deteriorates its functions; as a result, the air conditioning system doesn’t function as it should.

 You can advise your customers to use dust rags or vacuum cleaners to clean the fan blades and remove all dust and debris.
 Timely maintenance after every season will ensure the good health of the air conditioning system.

 5. Keep windows and doors shut

 Suppose your customers say that their air conditioner system is malfunctioning and is not throwing a cool breeze anymore.
 In that case, it is probably because the AC units are overloaded and the compressor has experienced damage.